A guide to regulation (1998)

 Office of Regulation Review guide

-Following the establishment of the Office of Best Practice Regulation, to replace the Office of Regulation Review, the Guide to Regulation (1998) has been superceded by the Best Practice Regulation Handbook.
+Following the establishment of the Office of Best Practice Regulation, to replace the Office of Regulation Review, the Guide to Regulation (1998) has been superseded by the Best Practice Regulation Handbook.

 This guide was designed to assist officials working on the development, review and/or reform of regulation.
 Government regulators in all Australian Government departments, agencies, statutory authorities and boards are required to use Regulation Impact Statements (RISs).